shtse8/DartScript/memory-bank/activeContext.md

 ## Recent Changes

+- **Improved ProviderScope Override Handling:** Implemented `didUpdateWidget` in `_ProviderScopeState` to detect changes in `overrides`.
+If overrides differ, the old `ProviderContainer` is disposed, and a new one is created with the updated overrides, ensuring dynamic changes propagate correctly.
+Added a basic `_listEquals` helper for comparison.

 - **Implemented Basic Nested Routing:**
   - Modified `Route` class to include optional `children`.
   - Updated `ComponentBuilder` typedef to accept an optional `childVNode`.